-When the Intercom is operational and linked to the network, you can use the Reset Test Function Management (RTFM) button (see SW1 in Figure 2-13) on the Intercom board to announce and confirm the Intercom's IP Address and test to see if the audio is working.
+When the device is operational and linked to the network, use the Reset Test Function Management (RESET) switch on the board (see SW1 in Figure 2-8) to announce the device's IP Address and test that the audio is working (see Section 2.3.5.3, "Announcing the IP Address").
+During the IP address announcement, you will hear the IP address through the speaker of the device.